 Type 2 diabetes is preventable.
 You can delay or prevent the disease by starting with the small steps below.

-Anyone 45 years old or older should consider getting tested for diabetes.
+- You are 45 years old or older.
 If you are 45 or older and overweight, it is strongly recommended that you be tested.

-If you are younger than 45, overweight, and one or more of the following risk factors is true:
+If you are younger than 45 and overweight, your risk is higher if:

 - You have a parent, brother or sister with diabetes.